OGRECave/ogre/Docs/src/material-scripts.md

 ## emissive

-Sets the amount of self-illumination an object has. @note When using shader programs, you have to explicitely forward this property in the @ref Program-Parameter-Specification
+Sets the amount of self-illumination an object has.

 @par
 Format: emissive (&lt;red&gt; &lt;green&gt; &lt;blue&gt; \[&lt;alpha&gt;\]| vertexcolour)<br> NB valid colour values are between 0.0 and 1.0.

+Unlike the name suggests, this object doesn’t act as a light source for other objects in the scene (if you want it to, you have to create a light which is centered on the object).
+@copydetails Ogre::Pass::setSelfIllumination
+@note When using shader programs, you have to explicitely forward this property in the @ref Program-Parameter-Specification

 @par
 Example: emissive 1.0 0.0 0.0

-If an object is self-illuminating, it does not need external sources to light it, ambient or otherwise.
-It’s like the object has it’s own personal ambient light.
-Unlike the name suggests, this object doesn’t act as a light source for other objects in the scene (if you want it to, you have to create a light which is centered on the object).
-It is also possible to make the emissive colour track the vertex colour as defined in the mesh by using the keyword vertexcolour instead of the colour values.
-This setting has no effect if dynamic lighting is disabled using the ’lighting off’ attribute, or if any texture layer has a ’colour\_op replace’ attribute.
 @par
 Default: emissive 0.0 0.0 0.0 0.0